shapeshed/jekyll.shapeshed.com/_posts/2006-06-21-google_sitemaps_cron_job.md

 ---
 layout: post
 title: Google Sitemaps Cron Job
-excerpt: "I've recently set up a cron job to run the <a href=\"http://www.google.com/webmasters/sitemaps/docs/en/sitemap-generator.html\">Google Sitemaps Python Script</a> automatically each day.
+description: "I've recently set up a cron job to run the <a href=\"http://www.google.com/webmasters/sitemaps/docs/en/sitemap-generator.html\">Google Sitemaps Python Script</a> automatically each day.
 This automatically notifies Google of any changes to the site.
 I've found that new pages are being indexed very quickly. "
 categories: [SEO, Google]
 ---
 There are plenty of good articles out there about how to use the script provided by Google but I struggled to find information on how to set up the cron job for the task.